TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

   )
 );
 ```
-Please note that the time format should be defined using the same dialect as the one used to define the model's query.
+**Note:** the time format should be defined using the same dialect as the one used to define the model's query.

 SQLMesh also uses the time column to automatically append a time range filter to the model's query at runtime which prevents records that are not a part of the target interval from being stored.
 This is a safety mechanism which prevents the unintended overriding of unrelated records when handling late arriving data.